RyufathSoepeno/MyPortfolio/Budget Buddy_release4/README.md

 ## 31. textCapitalization:
 A property that controls how text is capitalized in a text field, like setting all caps or capitalizing each word.

+## 32. Hashtags

+1. ###: This format will display a number without leading zeros.
+For example:
+123 will be displayed as 123.
+45 will be displayed as 45.
+7 will be displayed as 7.

+2. #: This is a single-digit placeholder.
+If the number is zero, it will be displayed as an empty space.
+For example:
+123 will be displayed as 123.
+045 will be displayed as 45.
+007 will be displayed as 7.

+3. #, ###: This format includes a comma as a thousand separator -- Good for Rupiah Currency.
+For example:
+1234 will be displayed as 1,234.
+56789 will be displayed as 56,789.
+1234567 will be displayed as 1,234,567.